#1 Kendo turns out to be pretty rad

 And a final decision in the story’s writing I enjoyed and wanted to point out was that the boys in the club aren’t entirely forgotten.
 The story is clearly centered around the five female leads, and while it does poke fun at how often Eiga and Yuuji get side-lined, they have their own scenes, matches, running gags, everything, including their own character arcs and final battles.

 I like my cute “girls doing cute things” shows as much as everybody else here, but especially in seinen it’s a little over-represented.
 Yuuji is a chill guy, though, and often acts as the coach’s right hand man in a lot of matters.
-He has a generic design, yet is one of the stronger members of the club and I was interested in whether or not he would hook up with Tamaki somewhere along the line, as I got the impression he was looking for a relationship but wasn’t quite getting that notion through to her.
+I was especially interested in whether or not he would hook up with Tamaki somewhere along the line, as I got the impression he was looking for a relationship but wasn’t quite getting that notion through to her.
 Eiga is also a lot of fun, as he is unattractive and kind of silly-looking, but smart and totally earnest.
 He is Miyako’s boyfriend I mentioned earlier, so he has a lot of scenes with her and brings in a lot of good comedy.
 Though he is funny and small, it quickly turns out that he has an innate talent for kendo and can be a dangerous opponent when underestimated.

 If I am to be honest, Eiga ended up being my favorite character in the show thanks to how much he develops and how often he surprises the viewer.
 I always appreciate when you have a comedic relief character that is not only good for a few laughs, but also ends up being a genuinely interesting character you root and care for.